Time

 END

-The read_multi_tcf module creates a mesh grid with the interpolated data from a user specifed number of TCF files (n).
-It outputs the first data component from the first (n-1) TCF files and all of the time interpolated data components from the nth TCF file.
+The read multi tcf module creates a field using one or more Time Control Files (.TCF).
+It creates a mesh grid with the interpolated data from a user-specified number of TCF files.
+It outputs the first data component from each of the initial TCF files and all of the time-interpolated data components from the last TCF file.

 The TCF files should be created using identical grids with date ranges that overlap the time period of interest.